 Not every beach has sandcastle-making-quality sand, but if you’re at a soft sandy beach in the winter or on a cold day in the summer, sandcastles can be a fun way to experience the beach without getting wet.

 We all know that with imagination, sandcastles can be made using only our hands and perhaps a paper cup or two- but to keep you or your kids busy and make a sandcastle that they will remember for years to come, pick up an inexpensive set of sand molds (like these on amazon) that help create dramatic height and texture.

 Whether you’ve beachcombed interesting objects or happen to be on a beach with multicolored rocks, making a mosaic is one of my personal favorite things to do at the beach in the winter.

 You can arrange small rocks or objects in the form of a mandala or use colors and shapes to create a unique piece of art one object at a time.

 This is a great winter beach activity for couples, as it’s a way to play together – something we don’t often get to do (but is really good for our relationships).
-For solo beach travelers, it’s a way to be mindfully present to the experience and stay creative and occupied.
+For solo beach travelers, it’s a way to be mindfully present to the experience of travel, and stay creative and occupied.